 You will also need to do a name search, check availability and register the name.
 This will cost you some (but not a ton) of money and time, so be prepared for both.

-It also pays to remember the difference between a legal name and a brand.
+It also pays to remember the difference between a legal name and a brand when naming a co-operative.

 To include, or to not include (a full legal name in branding), that is the question.

 Remember that the name that gets submitted to the government does not have to be the name on the (virtual or physical) front door.
-Many co-operatives do not use their legal name in their branding or advertising.
+Many co-operatives don’t use their legal name in their branding or advertising.
 Westlock Terminals is a terminal in Westlock, Alberta.
 It’s also a new generation co-operative.
-But the co-operative part doesn’t help explain much, so they operate simply as Westlock Terminals.
+The ‘co-operative part’ doesn’t help explain much, so they operate simply as Westlock Terminals.
 Not a ton of creativity required, but effective nonetheless.

 When it comes to operations, it often makes more sense to focus on consumer recognition and avoid the clunky parts of the business’ registered name.
 For example, your local co-op grocery store is most likely referred to as ‘the co-op,’ while its legal name might be Lake Country Co-op Limited.
 This is partly by design but is also a reflection of how consumers refer to the business.